nethmi-i-j/Notepad/README.md

 ## Notepad (Windows Desktop Application)

 ### It provides a simple user friendly text editor with extended features.
-It was developed using Java Swing class.
+It was developed using Java Swing.

 ## Features.